nathanbraun/nathanbraun-com/content/quotes.md

 \- *Charlie Munger*

 ---
-"It was their good fortune, or else their misery, to belong to a generation in which every individual would be given a chance to discover and expose his worth, down to the final ounce of strength and nerve."

-\- *Shelby Foote, The Civil War*

----
-"Life colonized the energy gradients: plants put themselves between sun and stone; animals put themselves between plants and decay.
-Criminals infiltrated casinos like vines on a tree."

-\- *Derek Künsken, The Quantum Magician*

----
 "Our universe might have slid into equilibrium emitting nothing more than a quiet hiss.
 The fact that it spawned such plentitude is a miracle..."